Accompanying a patient in intensive care

 What can you do for the patient?

-One of the first simple things you can do for your hospitalized loved one is tobring a few personal items:
+One of the first simple things you can do for your hospitalized loved one is to bring a few personal items:

--Her favorite perfume,
+-Their favorite perfume,

 -Personal toiletries (shower gel, shampoo and conditioner, razor, hairbrush…),